 The health and safety of area residents and visitors remains a top priority in Annapolis and Anne Arundel County.
 Until we meet again, we invite you to explore our virtual happenings and watch the short videos below.
 These are among the many experiences awaiting you in Annapolis when the time is right…

 On June 10, Maryland Governor Larry Hogan announced the next stage of Phase 2 reopenings of the ‘Maryland Strong: Roadmap to Recovery.
 It includes the allowing indoor dining at 50% capacity and the reopening of gyms, casinos, malls and more.

 Current Local Guidelines

-Stage One gives individual jurisdictions the flexibility to determine the timing of their re-openings.
+The govenor's "Roadmap to Recovery" gives individual jurisdictions the flexibility to determine the timing of their re-openings.
 Anne Arundel County’s Phase One recovery plan is outlined here.
 The City of Annapolis’ recovery efforts mirror the County’s plan with the following guidelines.
-Please view the full press release here.
+Please view their "Come Back Annapolis" page on current openings here.